Wildlife Of Gujarat

 Early morning depart for Velavader National Park.
 Known for its large blackbuck antelope population, Velavader is also one of the few places where the wolf is proliferating in India, although rather difficult to spot.
 Other more easily spotted animals in this semi-arid environment include jackals, jungle cats and Indian foxes.
 Overnight at Blackbuck Lodge, Velavader.

-Morning drive to Ahmedabad for connecting internal or domestic flight.
+Morning drive to Ahmedabad for connecting international or domestic flight.